Zoning Code for CMX-5 Districts

 Utilities and Services

-Basic Utilities and Services require a use registration permit.
+Basic Utilities and Services require a special exception.

 Basic Utilities and Services is defined as “Public and quasi-public facilities and services that need to be located in the area where the service is to be provided, such as water and sewer pump stations; electrical transforming substations; wind energy conversion systems; solar collector systems; water conveyance systems; gas regulating stations; stormwater facilities and conveyance systems; telephone switching equipment; emergency communication warning/broadcast facilities; and central heating facilities.”